numenta/htmresearch/projects/capybara/htm/README.md

 ## Generate and analyze HTM traces
-The main notebook to generate and analyze the HTM traces is `sequence_traces_analysis.py`.
+The main notebook to generate and analyze the HTM traces is `sequence_traces_analysis.ipynb`.
 It contains the analysis results of the HTM traces for multiple datasets.

 ## Additional standalone scripts (Optional, just FYI)